UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Understanding the power mix on your electric bill is the first step towards making smarter, greener energy decisions for your home.

 While coal provided the energy that built much of our modern infrastructure, the future is clearly moving toward cleaner, more efficient sources.
 Understanding where your power comes from allows you to make informed decisions about your household budget and your environmental footprint.
-Check your next electric bill to see your “fuel mix” disclosure, and explore what green options are available in your area to take control of your home’s energy impact.
+Check your next electric bill to see your fuel mix disclosure, and explore what environmentally mindful choices are available in your area to take control of your home’s energy impact.

 Frequently Asked Questions About Coal Power